I don’t get it.

 Then, you can click on your copied ad and modify it.
 Change the headline and copy.

 In order to get results on AdWords, you always need to test different ads against each other.

-If you only run one ad, and get crappy results, you can’t possibly know what would have been better, because you can’t compare.
+If you only run one ad and you get crappy results, you can’t possibly know what would have been better, because you can’t compare it to anything.

 That’s why you should create at least a second ad on your second day, once the first has been approved.